Professor, Department of Psychology

 Canada Research Chair, Cognitive Neuroscience of Performance

 A second theme addresses the temporal coordination that underlies skilled performance, and properties of goal-directed movement that allow individuals to synchronize their actions with sensory feedback and with other individuals.
 Using motion capture techniques, we record performers' body movements.
-Dynamic (time-dependent) properties of motion inform about how personal identity may be rooted in voluntary, goal-directed actions (see Dalla Bella & Palmer, 2011).
-Motion during sequence production also relects the biomechanical constraints that arise from musicians' finger and hand movements as they tap on a table (see Loehr & Palmer, 2007), or perform on an instrument (see Palmer, Koopmans, Loehr & Carter, 2009).
+Dynamic (time-dependent) properties of motion inform about how personal identity may be rooted in voluntary, goal-directed actions (see Dalla Bella & Palmer, 2011; Goebl & Palmer, 2013).
+Motion during sequence production also relects the biomechanical constraints that arise from musicians' finger and hand movements as they tap on a table (see Loehr & Palmer, 2007), or perform a musical instrument (see Palmer, Koopmans, Loehr & Carter, 2009).

-A third theme extends our memory findings to understanding how people perceive stable, categorical events in a continuously changing world.
+A third theme addresses how people coordinate their actions with others.
 Most listeners perceive musical sequences as temporally regular, although the rare case of beat-deaf individuals provides counterevidence (see Phillips-Silver et al, 2011; Palmer et al, 2014).
 When two or more individuals perform together, as in musical ensembles, their goal to synchronize is especially challenging, given that humans produce sound that is temporally irregular.
-We model with dynamical systems how listeners are influenced by the temporal fluctuations with which they coordinate their behavior (see Loehr, Large, & Palmer, 2011.
-We have shown that synchronization with speech (see Lidji et al, 2011) and with music is aided by listeners’ sensitivity to phase differences in the onsets of produced and perceived beats.
+We model with dynamical systems how listeners are influenced by the temporal fluctuations with which they coordinate their behavior (see Loehr, Large, & Palmer, 2011).
+We have shown that synchronization with speech (see Lidji et al, 2011) as well as music is aided by listeners’ sensitivity to phase differences in the onsets of produced and perceived beats.
 This work indicates that temporal structure is fundamental to understanding how people perceive meaningful events in a continuously varying auditory world.